 Know Your Facts

 Don’t break the window!
 It may be tempting to rush to rescue a pet locked in a car, but leave this to the authorities.
 In New York State, only law enforcement or peace officers (like Lollypop Farm’s Humane Law Enforcement) can legally take measures to remove a pet from a car.
-We recommend calling Lollypop Farm’s Humane Law Enforcement at (585) 223-6500 to report the pet in the car, or calling 911.
+We recommend calling Lollypop Farm’s Humane Law Enforcement at (585) 223-6500 to report the pet in the car or calling 911.

 Dogs can’t sweat.
-Dogs and cats can’t perspire to regulate their body temperature like people do.
+Dogs and cats can’t perspire to regulate their body temperature as people do.
 They can only deal with the heat by panting and through the pads of their feet.
 So it’s harder for pets to handle warm temperatures than for us.
 Signs of a dog in distress include heavy panting, glazed eyes, excessive drooling, unsteadiness, vomiting, a deep red or purple tongue, or even loss of consciousness.

 Cars act like an oven in warm weather.
-The temperature inside your car can heat up to 120° F in a matter minutes.
+The temperature inside your car can heat up to 120° F in just a matter of minutes.
 Rolling the down windows has been shown to have little effect on the temperature inside a car.
 And leaving the air conditioning on and the car running doesn’t guarantee your pet’s safety—in many cars, the air system’s compressor will shut off when the engine gets too hot.

-Think of alternatives to leaving your pet in the car.
+Think of alternatives to leaving your pet in the car

 - Use the drive-through for errands when available.

 - Bring a friend who can play with your pet outside while you run your errand.